brct-james/apricate/README.md

 ### Complete: **[v0.1]**

-- Basic routes function ("/" for project overview, "/api" for game stuff, "/docs" for auto generated documentation)
+- ~~Basic routes function ("/" for project overview, "/api" for game stuff, "/docs" for auto generated documentation)~~
-- Can register an account, which is stored in DB
+- ~~Can register an account, which is stored in DB~~
-- Auth middleware works
+- ~~Auth middleware works~~
-- Can GET user info, public and private versions
+- ~~Can GET user info, public and private versions~~

 ---

 ### In-Progress: **[v0.2]**

-- Assistants have helper functions and initialize on create
+- ~~Assistants have helper functions and initialize on create, have GET endpoints~~
-- Farms have helper functions and initialize on create
+- ~~Farms have helper functions and initialize on create, have GET endpoints~~
-- Contracts have helper functions and initialize on create
+- Contracts have helper functions and initialize on create, have GET endpoints
-- Inventories have helper functions and initialize on create
+- Inventories have helper functions and initialize on create, have GET endpoints
+- ~~Pria and Veldis YAML defined~~

 ---

 ### Planned: **[v0.3]**

 - Plots work and can grow plants (atleast one type) with multi-stage actions, harvesting adds plants to inventory
+- Skelling and Tritum YAML defined

 ---

 ### Planned: **[v0.4]**

 - Assistants can transfer things between inventories
+- Boldor, Yoggoth, Tyldia YAML defined

 ---